 We considered the nature of the company's industry and its control environment, and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management and the directors about their own identification and assessment of the risks of irregularities.
+We also enquired of management about their own identification and assessment of the risks of irregularities.